vippsas/vipps-login-api/how-it-works/vipps-login-from-phone-number-api-howitworks.md

 <!-- START_METADATA
 ---
-title: How Login works from a phone number
+title: How Vipps Login works from a phone number
 sidebar_label: From a phone number
 sidebar_position: 14
-description: How Login works from phone number
+description: How Vipps Login works from phone number
 pagination_next: null
 pagination_prev: null
 ---
 END_METADATA -->

-# How Login works from phone number
+# How Vipps Login works from phone number

 <!-- START_COMMENT -->